rpanch1/ServiceQueue/README.md

 for a table.
 Most restaturants will giv eyou a buzzer which will signal you when your table is ready.
 So, this class basically manages a queue of buzzers with the given member functions.
-The ServiceQueue.h file has the class implementation There is a Driver file to compile the program to compile type: g++ -std=c++11 Driver.cpp -Drive
+The ServiceQueue.h file has the class implementation There is a Driver file to compile the program.

+To compile type: g++ -std=c++11 Driver.cpp -Drive

 Member functions